 Speaking Section – ~8 Minutes (Linear)

-The Speaking section is now much shorter – down from about 17 minutes to just 8 minutes.
-There are 2 task types.
-Both require spontaneous responses.
-There is no preparation time for either task.
+The Speaking section in the 2026 TOEFL test structure is now much shorter – reduced from about 17 minutes to just 8 minutes.
+There are 2 task types, both requiring completely spontaneous responses.
+There is no preparation time for either task – a major change from the old format.

 1. Listen and Repeat New

-Hear a sentence and repeat it clearly.
-Tests pronunciation and fluency.
+Hear a sentence spoken aloud and repeat it back as clearly as possible.
+Tests pronunciation accuracy, intonation, and fluency.
+AI scores your response immediately.

 2. Take an Interview New

-- Harder path = higher ceiling: Strong Stage 2 performance leads to a higher possible band score.
+- Harder path = higher ceiling: Strong performance in the harder Stage 2 gives access to higher band scores (5.5–6.0).

-- Easier path = lower ceiling: The easier Stage 2 caps your maximum score, no matter how well you do.
+- Easier path = lower ceiling: Even a perfect score on the easier Stage 2 caps you below 5.0, regardless of performance.

-- Writing and Speaking are NOT adaptive: Everyone gets the same tasks in those two sections.
+- Writing and Speaking are NOT adaptive: Everyone receives exactly the same tasks in those two sections.

 New TOEFL 1-6 Scoring Scale (2026) Explained

-Since January 2026, TOEFL uses a 1-6 band scale aligned with the CEFR international language standard.
-Each of the four sections gets a score from 1.0 to 6.0.
-Your overall score is the average of all four sections, rounded to the nearest 0.5.
+Since January 2026, the TOEFL uses a 1-6 band scale aligned with the CEFR international language framework.
+This replaced the old 0–120 scoring system.
+Each of the four sections receives a score from 1.0 to 6.0 in 0.5 increments.
+Your overall TOEFL score is the average of all four section scores, rounded to the nearest 0.5.

 | Band Score | Level | What It Means | Approx. Old Score (0–120) |